LouisWW/Computational-Finance/Assignment 3/README.md

 # Documentation
 ------------

 In this Assignment, the PDE is used to price the options.
-In the main, 3 different functions can be called from main.
+In the main, 3 different functions can be called from the main.

-The first function is called **test** which return the option price, the different greeks and the visualisation of the grid based on the optimal parameters
+The first function is called **test** which returns the option price, the different greeks and the visualisation of the grid based on the optimal parameters

     s_min=0,s_max=200, ds=1, t_max=1, dt=0.001, S0=100, K=100, r=0.04,sigma=0.3, option='call', fm_type='crank-nicolson'